-This article was originally published by CompareHero.my and has appeared in The Star Online.
+This article was originally published by CompareHero.my, in partnership with CTOS and has appeared in The Star Online.

 Your credit score is definitely important when applying for a credit card or personal loan.
 But should you also consider it when searching for your significant other?
 I would actually argue ‘yes’, because money – or the lack of it – is still the number one cause for breakups of relationships and your credit score is a reflection of your money habits.